1995 - 1996

 Mahonia, 1997.

-Left: Entrance in July 1997, the climbing rose grew a little more.
-Right: The same rose in July 1999
+Left: Entrance in July 1997, the climbing rose grew

 Left: So the old stairs did look like in 1995.
-Before the container (right) was build, I sew Godetia grandiflora.
-On the other side I placed
+Before the container (right)

-To the other important spots in the garden
+To the important spots East-South

 To EntreTo Entre